 Pomeranians were bred to be working dogs.
 Their original purpose was to pull sleds and herd livestock like sheep or goats, but they could also guard property if necessary.

-Pomeranians are appreciated all over the world for their particular cuteness and compact size.
-They also make great family pets, and usually get on well with other dogs which is one reason why they're so popular as pet dogs.
+Pomeranians are appreciated worldwide for their particular cuteness and compact size.
+They also make great family pets and usually get on well with other dogs, which is why they’re so popular as pet dogs.

-There were known by different names in different countries.
-In Italy, they were known as Lupino or Italian Spitz, and in France, they were known as Lulu.
+Different names in different countries knew them.
+In Italy, they were known as Lupino or Italian Spitz; in France, they were known as Lulu.

-The Pomeranian is a beautiful dog and is a member of the Spitz breeds.
+The Pomeranian is a beautiful dog and a member of the Spitz breed.
 Some countries still refer to this dog breed as the German Spitz.

 They have big fluffy fur coats, cute faces with dark eyes, and tiny pricked ears, which give them such endearing looks.
 The Pomeranians of today are not the same as they were way back in history.

-They were a much larger-sized dog than what you can see now, and it's because their original ancestors had such incredible capabilities for running fast, hunting prey with keen senses to detect movement from far away distances like 50 feet or more.
-According to some reports, the average Pomeranians weighed around 30lbs at that time.
+They were much larger dogs than what you can see now, and it’s because their original ancestors had such incredible capabilities for running fast, hunting prey with keen senses to detect movement from far away distances like 50 feet or more.
+According to some reports, the average Pomeranian weighed around 30lbs then.

-The Pomeranian is a small breed of dog that can't do the same work as bigger breeds.
-The Pomeranian's ancestors were ideally suited for the tasks of pulling carts, guarding homes, and more.
+The Pomeranian is a small breed of dog that can’t do the same work as bigger dog breeds.
+The Pomeranian’s ancestors were ideally suited for pulling carts, guarding homes, and more.

-Some owners are still referring to the bigger type Pomeranians as "throwback Poms".
-It's not uncommon for the bigger Poms to be in litter today, usually as a result of poor genetics or in a color breeding program.
+Some owners refer to the bigger Pomeranians as “throwback Poms.”
+It’s not uncommon for the bigger Poms to be in litter today, usually due to poor genetics or in a color breeding program.

 Pomeranians as Guard Dogs